 Why do mornings seem so difficult?
 For parents, especially working parents, there is typically so much to do in a short period of time.
-"Morning is the time in which temperamental differences may be most evident - the child who is slow to get going clashes with the mother or father who is fast paced.
-Or the child who is crabby clashes with the parent who is also crabby," say authors Ellen Galinsky and Judy David in their book “The Preschool Years: Family Strategies That Work - from Experts and Parents.”
 Mornings also provide the perfect opportunity for children to assert their individuality.
 With the clock ticking for work and meetings, this is prime time for power struggles.

-Whether your children are going back to school or struggling with a new morning routine, getting ready for school or daycare doesn’t have to be a struggle.
-The Canadian Child Care Federation offers these tips for discovering how to get ready for school in a way that works for your family.
+Whether your children are going back to school or struggling with a new morning routine, getting ready for school or child care doesn’t have to be a struggle.
+The following tips can help get your child out the door to school in a way that works for your family.

 Tips for a Smooth Morning Routine for School or Daycare